 1982 An outcry is heard as a group of prominent theatre writers, Arthur Miller and Stephen Sondheim among them, place an open letter advertisement in Variety to protest the minimal attention playwrights have received on the Tony Awards telecasts up to that time.
 An excerpt from that complaint follows: "No sane person would possibly believe that authors are less important to the theatre than are actors, directors, and producers.
 Nevertheless, from the onset of the televised Tony Awards, authors have either been entirely ignored or denied their proper recognition.
 This situation will no longer be tolerated."

-1999 Actor Philip Seymour Hoffman makes his directorial debut Off Broadway with the world premiere of Stephen Adly Guirgis' In Arabia, We'd All Be Kings, starting performances at New York City's Center Stage tonight.
-The LAByrinth Theater Company production will extend twice before closing July 17.
+1999 Actor Philip Seymour Hoffman makes his directorial debut Off-Broadway with the world premiere of Stephen Adly Guirgis' In Arabia, We'd All Be Kings, at New York City's Center Stage.
+The LAByrinth Theater Company production extends twice before closing July 17.

 2005 Cheryl L. West's Birdie Blue, starring S. Epatha Merkerson, Charles Weldon, and Billy Porter, opens at Second Stage Theatre.
 Seret Scott stages the New York premiere.

 2008 The Epic Theatre Ensemble production of Judith Thompson's Palace of the End opens at the Peter Jay Sharp Theatre at Playwrights Horizons.
 Daniella Topol directs the 2008 Blackburn Prize winning trio of monologues starring Teri Lamm, Heather Raffo, and Rocco Sisto.